St. Claret College: Placement and career guidance

-The Training & Placement (T&P) Cell of SCC is the chief facilitator for the students to obtain placements best suited to them and be the primary liaison between industry and the institute.
-The main goal of Placement Cell is to provide the best training on aptitude, resume building, group discussion, technical training and interview skills.
+The Training & Placement Centre (TPC) of SCC is the chief facilitator for the students to obtain placements best suited to them and be the primary liaison between industry and the institute.
+The main goal of the Placement Cell is to provide the best training on aptitude, resume building, group discussion, technical training and interview skills.
 The Placement Cell also plays a crucial role in suitably placing the alumni whenever required.
 The Placement Committee members at the department level execute the training plan after assessing the core competencies of the students.
 They constantly track the students’ performance to ensure improvement through periodic assessment tests/psychometric tests.
 These periodic assessment tests aid students to identify their areas of strength they can upgrade, and their areas of improvement which they can focus on.
 The Placement Committee also focuses on student internships for them to get hands-on experience, improve leadership skills, gain knowledge on specific industries and their operations.

-A few leading organizations that hire SCC’s graduates are Legato Healthcare Technology; SLK Software; Gallagher; Cognizant; DXC Technology; L&T Infotech; Accenture; Amazon; Deloitte; Capgemini; ICICI Bank; Yes Bank; Axis Bank; HDFC Bank; Tech Mahindra; Clear Tax; PWC; Morgan Stanley; JP Morgan; EY; KPMG; and Genpact.
+Leading organizations that have hired SCC's graduates include Legato Healthcare Technology, SLK Software, Gallagher, Cognizant, DXC Technology, L&T Infotech, Accenture, Amazon, Deloitte, Capgemini, ICICI Bank, Yes Bank, Axis Bank, HDFC Bank, Tech Mahindra, Clear Tax, PWC, Morgan Stanley, JP Morgan, EY, KPMG, and Genpact.